Exploiting Domain-Specific Parallel Data on Multilingual Language Models for Low-resource Language Translation: Results and Discussion

 Similarly, for all four data size setups, the best results from both the ITTL strategies are reported when a domain more closer to FLORES is used in final stage fine-tuning.
 The best result is reported when both the intermediate dataset and the final dataset are from domains closer to the target domain (e.g.~ CC and PMI/Gvt).

 The impact of domain divergence is visible in Figure~\ref{fig:mixed1-out-domain} as well.
-For example, in single-domain ITTL in Figure~\ref{out-b}, results for FLORES decrease to baseline when Bible dataset size increases in the final stage.
-In contrast, in Figure~\ref{out-a}, when PMI/Gvt is used in the final stage, results for FLORES mostly increase when PMI/Gvt size increases.
+For example, in Figure~\ref{out-a}, when PMI/Gvt is used in the final stage, results for FLORES mostly increase when PMI/Gvt size increases.
+In contrast, in the single-domain ITTL in Figure~\ref{out-b}, results for FLORES decrease to baseline when Bible dataset size increases in the final stage.

 For all four data size setups, all three techniques are better than the vanilla FT baseline, but in varying degrees.
 In order to further explain this observation, we calculated the correlation ($R^2$) between JSD (of the final stage dataset and test set) and the corresponding spBLEU score.
-We see that the average $R^2$ is $0.78$ for the baseline, while the same is $0.57$, $0.2$0 and $0.59$ for single-domain ITTL, multi-domain ITTL and multi-domain FT (respectively).
+For the baseline, the average $R^2$ is $0.78$, while the same is $0.57$, $0.2$0 and $0.59$ for single-domain ITTL, multi-domain ITTL and multi-domain FT (respectively).
 This indicates that, compared to the vanilla FT baseline, domain divergence is less correlated to the performance when auxiliary domain data is used.

 {Overall, both multi-domain ITTL and multi-domain FT are better than single-domain ITTL, except in two cases.
 However, the results difference between multi-domain ITTL and multi-domain FT is marginal.
 In fact, in more than half of the experiments reported in Tables~\ref{tab:1k-1k-out}-\ref{tab:25k-25k-out}, multi-domain ITTL underperforms multi-domain FT.} Our summary results also show that the variance of performance for multi-domain FT and multi-domain ITTL is $17.2$ and $28.00$ (respectively).
 The higher variance of multi-domain ITTL indicates that the final stage fine-tuning in the multi-domain ITTL model is more susceptible to domain divergence compared to multi-domain FT.